-Brian Ladenburg is an of Counsel Attorney with Bergman Draper Ladenburg Hart.
+Brian Ladenburg is a partner of Bergman Draper Ladenburg.
 He joined the firm as an Associate Attorney in 2006.
 Brian practices in the areas of toxic torts, with a strong focus on representing cancer victims in litigation and claims arising out of exposure to asbestos.
 He has significant litigation experience, including trying several cases to verdict as first-chair trial counsel.
-In addition to asbestos litigation, Brian handles other matters for Bergman Draper Ladenburg Hart clients, including real estate, medical malpractice, and general personal injury litigation.
+In addition to asbestos litigation, Brian handles other matters for Bergman Draper Ladenburg clients, including real estate, medical malpractice, and general personal injury litigation.

 Juris Doctorate, University of Washington, School of Law, 1999

 Majors: Philosophy and History

 Minors: English and Political Science Graduate of University Honors Program Student Member, University Board of Regents, 1993-1995

 Author, Unilateral Refusals to Deal in Intellectual Property after Image Technical Services, Inc. v.
 Eastman Kodak Co., 73 Wash L. Rev. 1079 (1998).

 American Association for Justice

 Federal Bar Association